Keith Alex

-Hiram Keith Alex (born June 9, 1969) is an American former professional football guard in the National Football League (NFL).
+Hiram Keith Alex (born June 9, 1969) is an American former professional football player who was a guard in the National Football League (NFL).
 He played for the Atlanta Falcons (1993) and the Minnesota Vikings (1995).
-Alex was a four-year letterman in football at Texas A&M University from 1987 to 1992.
-Following his senior year in 1991, he received Honorable Mention All-American accolades by the Football News and was also selected as an Associated Press First-team All-Southwest Conference offensive tackle.
+Alex was a four-year letterman playing college football for the Texas A&M Aggies from 1987 to 1992.
+Following his senior year in 1991, he received honorable mention All-American accolades by the Football News and was also selected as an Associated Press First-team All-Southwest Conference offensive tackle.
 Alex was the ninth-round pick (243rd overall) of the Atlanta Falcons in the 1992 NFL draft.
 He is currently a physical education teacher and football coach at Cypress Springs High School.
 Alex has coached at Texas A&M as a graduate assistant coach, Arizona Western College as the offensive line coach, and in high school for the last eleven years.